-On this page, I broaden my collection of material from collecting safe experiments over many years — to using some research findings.
-It might be helpful to make some of those links even more explicit.
+On this page, I broaden my collection of safe experiments by using some research findings.
 To do this, I owe a debt to a particular research paper:

 What Clients Find Helpful in Psychotherapy: Developing Principles for Facilitating Moment-to-Moment Change